It now takes just seconds to scan your energy bill's personalised QR code to get an instant energy comparison. Uswitch explains how to do it.

 Check the rest of your bill pages for the right code — it should have supporting text by it to explain what it is and what it's for.
 The correct code should be at least 2 cm x 2 cm.

-2. Because energy comparison bill scanning apps are only designed to scan one type of code, if you scan any other kind you'll get an error.
+Additionally, because energy comparison bill scanning apps are only designed to scan one type of code, if you scan any other kind you'll get an error.

 The code's info was formatted unexpectedly